 Your 1 Week Old Baby

-After forty long weeks (give or take a few), your precious baby has arrived!
+After forty long weeks (give or take a few), your precious baby has arrived and is now a 1 week old baby!

 Outside the safe confines of the womb, he has mastered breathing, is getting used to the idea of feeding, and is feeling the new sensations of his digestive system in action for the first time.